 What undesirable effects can hair dyes cause?

-A large number of chemicals are used in hair dyes, including sensitizing substances.
 The EU Scientific Committee has evaluated 46 of the substances that can be used in hair dyes.
 Of these, 27 substances were defined as sensitisers.
 A further study showed that 10 of these 27 substances were extreme, 13 strong and 4 moderate sensitisers.
-When a large percentage of the population dyes their hair regularly, some consumers develop allergies to one or more of these substances.
+When a large percentage of the population dyes their hair regularly, some users develop allergies to one or more of these substances.